JobV/tw_api/README.md

 1. Develop on Mac OSX Yosemite or later
 1. Use ruby 2.1.5
 1. Use http://postgresapp.com/ for Postgres.
 It includes Postgis, which we need.
-1. If you install Postgres and Postgis through homebrew please add the Postgis extension to your database:
+1. Don't forget to create Postgis extension in your database:

 ```
 $ psql <database_name>